hupda-edpe/b/UBM/README.md

 run the app via ```npm start ```

 ###  configuration
-config.js is the central config file; the following parameters are available:
+config.js is the central config file

+the following parameters are available:
 - ```config.port ``` set the port the app should listen on
 - ```config.dbURI ``` enter the address of the mongoDB